How to create alerting and recording rules

 labels:

-observability.giantswarm.io/tenant: my-team
+observability.giantswarm.io/tenant: myteam

 name: cluster-resource-usage